-Today’s post comes from Jess Matthews, a Natural Heritage Education Specialist at Rondeau Provincial Park.
+Today’s post comes from Jess Matthews, a Chief Park Naturalist at Rondeau Provincial Park.

 A change was needed at the Rondeau Visitor Centre and we wanted it to be big.

-So, we worked with three different local Indigenous communities over three years to generate something amazing.
+We worked with three different local Indigenous communities over five years to generate something amazing.

 Aamjiwnaang First Nations, Eelünaapèewii Lahkèewiit and the Caldwell First Nations have come together with Ontario Parks to create an inclusive, accessible experience of culture and tradition that has something for everyone – right here at Rondeau!